fireclouu/android-ds4-usb-hid-support/README.md

 the last `0234h` is my device's kernel which identifies it as its unique ID.

-TL;DR: my fake controller is being read on USB bus as Sony-produced wireless controller

 ## If that's the case, then why not android makes use of it? why mouse, also a HIDclass, being read but DS4 don't?
 That's what I tell to myself too.
 So I plug another HIDclass USB and found these:
 ![Some HIDClass](documentation/some-hidclass.png)

-> storytime first.
-I just got these mouse (the one on the screenshot) from a buy and sell page, and I just found out that it should also bundled with a keyboard too.
-But it was given to me for free, but doing these report I uncover that it should be a combo device haha.
+> Storytime!
+I just got these mouse (the one on the screenshot) from facebook marketplace, and I just found out that it should also bundled with a keyboard too.
+But it was given to me as freebie, and doing these report I uncover that it should be a combo device!

 Now then, dmesg reads it as keyboard/mouse HID, but how did android decided that...
 > Android: hey this is a keyboard and mouse, i will consume your inputs and be useful